-- S1 Learning prompt

-- S2 First formal warning

-- S3 Action (1 behaviour point issued)

-- S4 Removal (2 behaviour points issued) student removed from lesson and sent to PSC.
+- S1 Formal Warning and / or Learning prompt (SEND Reasonable Adjustments) - S2 Change (1 behaviour point issued) - S3 Action (time out of classroom either for reset conversation / or to complete work in "parking") - S4 Removal (2 behaviour points issued) student removed from lesson and sent to PSC.
 When the student is removed, the PSC Manager/ Pastoral Manager will be immediately notified.
 This results in a sameday 30 minute detention after school.

-If a student's behaviour does not meet our expectations the student will be given a verbal reminder or learning prompt (S1).
+If a student's behaviour does not meet our expectations the student will be given a verbal warning or learning prompt (S1).